OilerNetwork/pitchlake-launcher/README.md

 ## Prerequisites

 Before starting, please make sure you have the following installed on your computer:
-1. [Docker Desktop](https://www.docker.com/products/docker-desktop/) - the main tool we'll use to run everything
+1. [Docker](https://www.docker.com/products/docker-desktop/) - the main tool we'll use to run everything
 2. [Git](https://git-scm.com/downloads) - needed to download the code
 3. [Argent Wallet](https://www.argent.xyz/) browser extension - the wallet we'll use to interact with Pitchlake from your browser